 When you rent a car for a family vacation or a road trip with friends, you will be asked at the counter if you want to purchase car insurance from them.

-But do you need their car insurance to be properly covered?
+But do you need rental car insurance to be properly covered?
 Your first instinct might be to go ahead and agree to it so you don’t run into any potential problems.
 After all, you wouldn’t want to drive illegally, or not be covered if something happened.

 But there’s a chance that you’re already covered by your current car insurance policy.

 Let’s take a look at the insurance options from rental companies and other ways you could be covered already.

 What kind of car insurance do rental car companies offer?

 Rental companies offer a number of insurance options for their customers.

 - Loss/collision damage waiver: Sometimes called the collision damage waiver, it covers any costs if your rental car is stolen, damaged in an accident, or vandalized.

 - Liability: Also called supplemental liability insurance, this covers you if you cause damage to other vehicles or property while driving the rental car.
 It can also pay for any medical expenses for the other driver and their passengers if you’re at fault in an accident.